Tai-Henrichs/top-list_aggregation_copy/README.md

 # CS 357 Final Project Repository: A Study of Top-Lists Aggregation Methods

 ### What is this?
-A final project for Algorithmic Game Theory at Williams College where we, Ammar Eltigani and Tai Henrichs, implemented and compared a bunch of approximation algorithms to the top-list aggregation problem.
+A final project for Algorithmic Game Theory at Williams College where we, Ammar Eltigani and Tai Henrichs, implemented and compared a number of approximation algorithms and heuristics for the top-list aggregation problem.
 Read our paper in this repo!
 #### Requirements:
 python3, numpy, scipy, pulp, and Gurobi.
 We recommend running the following commands